Challenger bank Varo, soon to become a real bank, raises $241M Series D – TechCrunch

 “In the midst of all the economic challenges people are facing right now, the digital economy can still be a force for good.
 Varo’s focus on financial inclusion and the support they offer people to help manage their finances and reduce financial stress really matters at a time when so many American families are struggling in a volatile economy.
 And that’s why RISE chose to partner with the team at Varo,” said Maya Chorengel, co-managing partner of The Rise Fund.

-In addition to its expansion into new products, Varo will hire across operations, marketing, risk, engineering, and communications following the round’s close.
+In addition to its expansion into new products, Varo will hire across operations, marketing, risk, engineering and communications following the round’s close.
 It has recently added headcount to its customer care teams.

 Varo today counts nearly 2 million banking and savings accounts and is growing rapidly.
-Since the beginning of 2020, account growth is up 60%, spend is up roughly 1.5x over the same period, and deposits are up by roughly 3.5x.
+Since the beginning of 2020, account growth is up 60%, spend is up roughly 1.5x over the same period and deposits are up by roughly 3.5x.